 For a cold pasta salad version: rinse the pasta in cold water as soon as it's al dente, then drain and toss with the other ingredients.
 Using sun-dried tomatoes instead of fresh will help prevent the pasta salad from becoming soggy.
 For this version, definitely add a bit of olive oil when tossing the ingredients together, to prevent the pasta from sticking together in clumps, and I suggest using basil rather than parsley and using minced garlic that remains in the dish since dishes have less flavor when served cold.

-- 1 lb asparagus, woody bottoms snapped off and discarded, the rest cut diagonally into approximately 2- to 3-inch pieces
+- 1 pound asparagus (woody bottoms snapped off and discarded, the rest cut diagonally into approximately 2- to 3-inch pieces)

 - 1 pint cherry tomatoes (cut in half if larger than about 1/2 inch in diameter, otherwise whole)

-- 1 cup smoked pancetta (pancetta affumicata) cut into thin strips about 1-inch long (or julienned bacon)
+- 1 cup smoked pancetta (pancetta affumicata) or julienned bacon (cut into thin strips about 1-inch long)